C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: Evaluation on C3

 \section{Evaluation on C3}

 We first detail the correspondence baselines and show that existing baselines from the literature struggle on the cross-view cross-modality correspondence task in Section \ref{subsec:evaluation-baselines}.
 In Section \ref{subsec:evalaution-ours}, we share our approach and discuss our results and findings.
+We show camera pose estimation as a downstream application of our predicted correspondences in Section \ref{subsec:camera-pose-estimation}.